637 4060 ADDRESS: 60 Mount Street Lower, Grand Canal Dock, Dublin 2 info@merrionultrasound.ie

 The 20-week scan is a fetal medicine ultrasound that assesses the anatomy of the baby.
 It is also known as the mid-pregnancy or anomaly scan.
 The scan is usually done when the baby is between 18 and 21 weeks old.

-During the scan, the recording devices are used to create pictures of your baby’s body tissue.
-The abdominal wall is transparent, so the cord and blood vessels can be seen clearly.
-The umbilical artery is one of the vessels that can be seen in the cord.
+During the scan, ultrasound waves are used to create moving images of your baby and the placenta.
+Ultrasound passes easily through your abdominal wall, so the cord and blood vessels can be seen clearly.
 The umbilical artery carries blood from the baby to the placenta.

 The umbilical artery is important because it provides nutrients and oxygen to the baby.
 The 20-week scan is used to verify the blood flow in the umbilical cord.
 If there is a problem with the blood flow, it can be treated before the baby is born.